flexibeast/guides/suckless.md

 More than one package name can be supplied to the `-m` option.

-If there's a newer version, start again from [the "Configuring" step](#configuring).
+If there's a newer version, start again from [the "Configuring" step](#configuring), omitting the step of creating a `files` directory.